Child Benefit and Guardian's Allowance: HMRC Charter

-However, in relation to more general responsibilities these are set out in HMRC’s Your Charter.
 The Charter was introduced in 2009 and has statutory backing in the Finance Act 2009.
-Although it does not replace existing rights and remedies, it is a useful addition especially during the complaints process.
-The Charter was updated in 2016.
+Although it does not replace existing rights and remedies, it is a useful addition, in particular during the complaints process.
+The Charter is revised from time to time and was updated in 2020.

 These rights may be quoted at HMRC and they expect to be held to account to them.
 There is statutory backing for Your Charter and HMRC have to report on their adherence to the provisions.

 If HMRC do not adhere to their undertakings it can be used as the basis for a complaint and possibly compensation and a consolatory payment.
 See our section on Complaints.

 We have an extract from HMRC’s updated Charter showing HMRC’s standards:

 Working with you to get tax right

 HMRC is here to collect the tax that pays for the UK’s public services.

 We’ll help you meet your tax responsibilities and make sure you get any benefits, tax credits, refunds or other support you can claim.
 However, we will take firm action against the small minority who bend or break the law.